-Our discussion and analysis of El Paso County Emergency Services District #1's ("the District") financial performance provides a narrative overview of the District's financial activities for the fiscal year ended September 30, 2015.
-We encourage readers to consider this information in conjunction with the basic financial statements, which begin on Page 15.
+Our discussion and analysis of El Paso County Emergency Services District #1's ("the District") financial performance provides a narrative overview of the District's financial activities for the fiscal years ended September 30, 2016 and 2015.
+We encourage readers to consider this information in conjunction with the basic financial statements, which begin on Page 18.